|Country:||United Kingdom (UK)|

 Experienced brewers have chosen the following hops as substitutions of Target:

-Is Target available as Cryo/Lupulin powder?
+Is Target available in lupulin powder?

 If you see an error in our data, please let us know!

 We are not affiliated with any hop manufacturer.
 All copyrights and data are provided by their respective owners.